deweb-io/premium/README.md

 ## Running Locally

-Except for the service itself, running on Node 18, you will need to run a PostgreSQL RDBMS, which we will use for storing BI data, access to a GCS bucket on which the digital goods are stored, and an online WooCommerce site as described above.
+Except for the service itself, running on Node 18, you will need to run a PostgreSQL RDBMS, which we will use for storing BI data and an online WooCommerce site as described above.

 Create an `.env` file with some basic params:
 * `FASTIFY_ADDRESS`                 - Host to serve from (defaults to 127.0.0.1)